-In 2017, the Commission received 386 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
-Of those individuals, 261 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-A complaint form is also available on the Commission's web site: www.kscourts.org.
-A total of 236 complaints were received in 2017.
-Of those complaints, 25 were docketed.
-For a discussion of the distinction between undocked and docketed complaints, see this report at page 12.
-See Figure 1 at page 18 for a five-year summary.
+In 2019, the Commission received 387 inquiries by telephone, letter, e-mail, or personal visit to the Clerk's Office.
+Of those individuals, 378 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+A complaint form is also available on the Commission's website: www.kscourts.org.